 What about your kids?
 How do they resolve conflicts?

 I think they’ve become so accustomed to constant adult supervision that they are prone to seek it immediately, especially when they’re in an uncomfortable situation.
-There’s nothing wrong with seeking direction, especially when adult intervention is needed, but I want to be sure our counselors this summer are armed with good skills for giving campers guidance on conflict resolution, rather than just providing kids with the solution itself.
+There’s nothing wrong with seeking direction, especially when adult intervention is needed, but I want to be sure our counselors are armed with good skills for giving campers guidance on conflict resolution, rather than just providing kids with the solution itself.
 All too often, we parents tend to rescue our kids from conflict; at camp, kids have a great opportunity to learn to solve such challenges on their own.
 One of our goals, then, is to prepare counselors to teach campers conflict resolution strategies, which the kids can use in similar situations at home (like with their siblings!).

 5 Steps to Resolve Conflicts